guardian-nexus/auditkit/README.md

 A: November 10, 2025.
 All new DoD contracts will require CMMC compliance starting this date.
 AuditKit shows countdown and deadline tracking.

 **Q: What about CMMC Level 2?**
 A: CMMC Level 2 (110 practices for CUI handling) is available as a Pro feature with enterprise support and advanced automation.
-Contact hello@auditkit.io for licensing information.
+Check out [AuditKit Pro](https://auditkit.io/pro/) for licensing information.

 **Q: Why is my compliance score low?**
 A: Enable security services first (AWS: GuardDuty, Config, CloudTrail | Azure: Defender, Policy, Activity Logs)